New Jersey Dog Bite Injury Attorneys

 Should you or someone you care about be the victim of a dog bite, it is essential to seek medical treatment as soon as possible.
 You should also make a police report so there is documentation of the incident.
 The next step should be to find an excellent lawyer to represent you in the case.
 There can be compensation you are entitled to for your pain, suffering, injuries, and medical care.
 If there is long term nerve damage, that should also be compensated.

-Why Choose Brach Eichler Trial Lawyers To Handle My Dog Bite Case?
+Why Choose Brach Eichler Injury Lawyers To Handle My Dog Bite Case?

-Having recovered more than $300 million for injured clients, Brach Eichler Trial Lawyers is New Jersey’s premier personal injury law firm.
-In fact, the personal injury trial attorneys at Brach Eichler Trial Lawyers have consistently been named a Best Law Firm in New Jersey in the Tier 1 Category for Personal Injury.
+Having recovered more than $300 million for injured clients, Brach Eichler Injury Lawyers is New Jersey’s premier personal injury law firm.
+In fact, the personal injury trial attorneys at Brach Eichler Injury Lawyers have consistently been named a Best Law Firm in New Jersey in the Tier 1 Category for Personal Injury.

 Mr. Capozzi has secured at least one – and sometimes as many as three – of the state’s top 20 verdicts or settlements every single year from 2012 until 2018.
 He received the President’s Award from the New Jersey Association for Justice in 2015, and the Personal Injury Hall of Fame Award from the New Jersey Law Journal in 2014.

 Alex Cappozzi, Esq., is also a part of our Personal Injury Department.
 Alex has been recognized as an up-and-coming star.
 He is one of the youngest attorneys in New Jersey to achieve a multimillion-dollar verdict at trial for an injured client.
 His accomplishments have been featured in the New Jersey Law Journal and the Top 50 Verdicts in New Jersey.
 In 2018, Super Lawyers named him a “Rising Star.”